When it comes to relationships, is it all about you?

 Healthy, happy relationships are based on caring, cooperation, and commitment.
 Your partner and relationship must be a top priority for you.
 Selfishness, or being overly concerned with just your needs, wants, and feelings prevents you from holding up your end of a mutually satisfying relationship.
 6 Ways To Tell If You’re Roommates Or Soul Mates

 Many people don't recognize when they're being selfish because they operate inside a bubble of me-first thoughts and beliefs.
 Putting yourself first becomes a habit.
 For example, with friends and colleagues, you look for opportunities to put yourself center stage.
 You spend very little time listening because your focus is on pulling attention back to you.
 Eventuall,y this way of being pushes others away from you.
 In your intimate relationship, it creates hurt and resentment.
-Why Men With Symmetrical Faces Are More Selfish
+Men With THIS Kind Of Face Are More Selfish, Study Says

 Here are six ways to tell that you're selfish: